 When and What to Do Yourself?

 There is no need to call a professional service for minor cleaning.
 It’s more logical to do some of the cleaning yourself.
-You’ll save money, and who knows – you may even find the removal of debris strangely satisfying?!
+You’ll save money, and who knows – you may even find the removal of debris to be satisfying in its own unique way.
 If you notice a significant increase in your electric bills and you can’t remember when the last time you cleaned your AC was – now is the time!
 You can clean the outdoor unit (AC condenser) and some parts of the indoor unit (evaporator), yourself!

 The Outside Unit